MelJan/PyDeep/docs/tutorials/Binary_RBM_MNIST_small.rst

 .. figure:: images/BRBM_small_centered_weights.png
    :scale: 75 %
-   :alt: 100 gray scale natural image patch examples
+   :alt: weights centered

 Sampling results for some examples.
 The first row shows training data and the following rows are the results after one Gibbs-sampling step starting from the previous row.

 .. figure:: images/BRBM_small_centered_samples.png
    :scale: 75 %
-   :alt: 100 gray scale natural image patch examples
+   :alt: samples centered

 The Log-Likelihood is calculated using the exact Partition function, an annealed importance sampling estimation (optimistic) and reverse annealed importance sampling estimation (pessimistic).